 When our RAS supply is getting low, we should report this to the health facility.
-The RAS-trained CHVs in each community need to put in place a system for monitoring RAS stock levels so that this information can be communicated to the health facility in a timely way.
+There is a form that can be used by CHVs in each community to monitor RAS stock levels so that this information can be communicated to the health facility in a timely way.